dustinpfister/blog_posts/_posts/canvas-example-game-spinner.md

 ## 4 - Conclusion

 So this example is more or less what I had in mind but I did not take the time to create any kind of actual game around it.
+It is still a nice quick canvas example project though when it comes to making this sort of thing.
+There is more that I could do with this when it comes to use case examples, and adding additional features to it, however I also have many other canvas examples that I thing deserve a higher degree of attention when it comes to further work to be done on these canvas examples of mind, as the basic idea is very much there with this one.